Vocational Education & Training (VET)

 (Note: that Certificate III Retail Operations only attracts Stage 1 credits).

-• Students who complete a Certificate III level training course which is listed on the SACE Board’s VET Recognition Register (given that they contain mostly Stage 2 accreditation) can use this to help generate an Australian Tertiary Admissions Rank (ATAR), required for tertiary study entrance.
+• Students who complete a Certificate III level training course which is listed on the SACE Board’s VET Recognition Register (given that they contain mostly Stage 2 accreditation) can use this to get their SACE and help generate an Australian Tertiary Admissions Rank (ATAR), required for tertiary study entrance.
 This is only possible IF the Certificate lll is completed before or at the same time as other Year 12 subjects and all paperwork for the course completion has been processed.
 The Certificate course will be awarded a grade based on the average of the other Year 12 subject grades achieved.

 • Only one such Certificate III can contribute to ATAR generation.